python50/pong/README.md

 ### License

-This project is licensed under the GNU GPLv3, See LICENCE for details
+This project is licensed under the GNU GPLv3, See LICENCE.md for details

+### Credits, libraries used, etc.

+See CREDITS.md

 ### Contact Me
 Found a bug, got a patch, or perhaps you have a suggestion ?